IBM/event-streams/_docs/02-installing/04-downloading.md

    **Note:** The default value for the `cluster_CA_domain` parameter is `mycluster.icp`.
 If necessary add an entry to your system's host file to allow it to be resolved.
 For more information, see [the {{site.data.reuse.icp}} documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.0/installing/install_entitled_workloads.html).
 4. Install the {{site.data.reuse.short_name}} Helm chart by using the compressed image you downloaded from IBM Passport Advantage.\\
    `cloudctl catalog load-archive --archive <PPA-image-name.tar.gz>`\\
-   When the image installation completes successfully, the catalog is updated with the {{site.data.reuse.long_name}} local chart, and the internal docker repository is polulated with the Docker images used by {{site.data.reuse.long_name}}.
+   When the image installation completes successfully, the catalog is updated with the {{site.data.reuse.long_name}} local chart, and the internal docker repository is populated with the Docker images used by {{site.data.reuse.long_name}}.
 5. [Install {{site.data.reuse.long_name}}](../installing).